uber/AutoDispose/README.md

         .around(s -> ...));     // Your usual implementation
 ```

+By doing this, you will automatically unsubscribe from `myObservable` as indicated by your
+scope - this helps prevent many classes of errors when an observable emits and item, but the actions
+taken in the subscription are no longer valid.
+For instance, if a network request comes back after a
+ UI has already been torn down, the UI can't be updated - this pattern prevents this type of bug.

 #### Scope

 `scopeTo` accepts two overloads: `Maybe` and `ScopeProvider`.
 The `Maybe` semantic is modeled after